wdi-sf-fall/notes/week_04_production_ready_applications/day_01_sequelize/readme.md

 - Represent models and their data.
 - Represent associations between these models.
-- Validate models before they get persisted to the database.
+- Validate data before they gets persisted to the database.
 - Perform database operations in an object-oriented fashion.

 #### Model

-A model is a class that maps to the data relation (table) and potentially bridge tables.
+A model is a class that maps to the data relation (table) and potentially bridges tables.
 You can think of a model as the blueprint (class) for what each row of data is going to contain.
 Unlike a migration, you perform CRUD on instances of your models.

 #### Migration

  Migrations (also known as ‘schema evolution’ or ‘mutations’) are a way of changing your database schema from one version into another.
-You can think of a migration as the creation or changes you want to make to a database table.
+You can think of a migration as the creation or changes you want to make to a database table or column.
 Before you can start manipulating your models, you need to create and run a migration.
 Examples of migrations are creating, deleting and altering tables (and their existing columns).

 #### Sequelize-cli and the alias sqlize

 We are going to be using the sequelize-cli so that we can easily run commands in the terminal to initialize our project and to create migrations and models.
-This requires us to first install the package using `npm install --save sequelize-cli`, and then in order to run a command we need to type `node_modules/.bin/sequelize`.
-Unfortunately this is a bit annoying so first thing we should do is create an alias so that we don't have to remember/type this.
+This requires us to first install the sequelize-cli (CLI stands for Command Line Interface) using `npm install --save sequelize-cli`, and then in order to run a command we need to type `node_modules/.bin/sequelize`.
+This is a bit annoying to type over and over so first thing we should do is create an alias so that we don't have to remember/type this.

 ### Setup part 1 - getting the sqlize alias (you only have to do this once)